 Because inequality in income is by far the concept, that gets most scholarly attention, we have a closer look at the definition of income.
 Terminology can slightly differ, while common concepts can be identified (for detailed discussion see: OECD (2013, 44), United Nations (2011, 24)).
 Figure 1 shows a stylized framework, which includes a distinction of common income sources.
 Most people get an income from labor and some get an income from property.
 This direct product of the market outcome is called the primary income.
 Redistribution then takes place through social transfers.
 This includes transfers paid (taxes and direct inter household transfers) and transfers received (pensions, social security insurances and transfers from other households).
 Redistribution eventually leads to disposable income: the income measure, which finally shapes the possibility to consume.
 The assessment of income inequality is strongly influenced by the definition of income itself.
 Primary income or disposable income for example differ by substantial meaning and by the expected degree of inequality, because the latter considers redistribution and the former does not.
 Additionally, incomes are often equivalised with an equivalence scale (see OECD 2013, 173, Buhmann et al. 1988) to make individual economic well-being among individuals comparable even if they are living in different households (see subsection statistical unit).

-Figure 1 : Income definitions from market outcome to disposable income Source: OECD (2013:44), own diagram
+Figure 1 : Income definitions from primary income to disposable income Source: OECD (2013:44), own diagram

 Measuring inequality